 My following day was filled with anticipation of something terrible.
-I did my best asking the Mother of God, St. George with all the incorporeal Heavenly Forces and all saints, particularly the Royal Martyr Nicholas II (not yet canonised back then) to accompany me to my department on that day.
+I did my best asking the Mother of God, St. George with all the Bodiless Powers of Heaven and all saints, particularly the Royal Martyr Nicholas II (not yet canonised back then) to accompany me to my department on that day.

 I trembled so hard while approaching the porch of my long-suffering department 34, I could hear my teeth chatter.
 Before that day, I had thought that it only happened in movies.
 My soul was trembling in a silent cry to all the saints and the Mother of God, asking them to encircle me all around, to escort and protect me...

-On the Feast of the Kazan Icon of the Mother of God, commemorating victory over the Hagarites, my hope was that the Mother of God would protect me from my inner Hagarites (passions, evil and selfish emotions).
+On the Feast of the Kazan Icon of the Mother of God, commemorating victory over the Hagarenes, my hope was that the Mother of God would protect me from my inner Hagarenes (passions, evil and selfish emotions).

 Truly, the Lord does not allow anyone to be tempted beyond their strength.
 On that day, July 21, the confession went peacefully.
 The person who had been screaming the day before was transferred to another department in an acute condition.
 Those having threatened me were already sober.
 They even went to talk with the priest after he had heard everyone's confessions.

-The Lord tamed the storm, changing it to calm.
-My soul was celebrating the victory of the Mother of God over the Hagarites, a small, local victory that was common for Her.
+The Lord calmed the storm.
+My soul was celebrating the victory of the Mother of God over the Hagarenes, a small, local victory that was common for Her.
 Everything went calm.

 I was sitting on the couch next to the hospital patients.
 The confession was ending (or maybe it was already over).
 Suddenly a man came up and asked me if I was alone.